 This repository of documents had to be categorized for ease of access across digital platforms and organized archival.

-The large number of documents were unorganized and contained duplicate, obsolete or redundant documents.
+A large number of documents were unorganized and contained duplicate, obsolete or redundant documents.
 It would be a mammoth of a task for any human to organize and categorize the digital copies of these documents for ease of access.

 To categorize the documents in the least possible time with minimum errors, without wasting much time of valuable human resources of the company.
 Delivering categorized documents that are easily accessible across digital platforms.

-Data Semantics identified that, the solution needed an intelligent automated process to identify the documents and categorize them relevantly, with minimum human dependencies.
+Data Semantics identified that the solution needed an intelligent automated process to identify the documents and categorize them relevantly, with minimum human dependencies.

 The first step to classify the documents was, to identify the tools that are best suited for this process.
 Data Semantics evaluated tools like RapidMiner, Azure Machine Learning Studio, Amazon Sagemaker, KNIME and Python for the project.

-The next step was, to automatically read the data from the documents (PDF, DOC and PPT) and identify the nature of the document.
+The next step was, to automatically read the data from the documents (PDF, DOC, and PPT) and identify the nature of the document.
 Data Semantics used their Machine Learning (ML) and Natural Language Processing (NLP) systems to read the data and identify whether they are Invoices, Receipts or any other document.

 After identifying the content from the document, the NLP systems forwarded the document to a customized Robotic Process Automation (RPA) system which further classified the document into relevant departmental clusters of Finance, Marketing, Supply Chain or any other Customer Service department.